-International Labour Organisation (ILO) estimates suggest that for universal schemes the average administrative cost is 3%, whereas for targeted programmes it is 11%.
+An International Labour Organisation (ILO) appraisal concludes that the universal schemes reviewed exhibited the lowest average administration cost at 2.5 % of the total programme costs.
+Whereas, targeted programmes had an average administration cost of 11%.
 Key drivers of these additional costs are retargeting and recertifying beneficiaries.
 These processes can also increase the risk of exclusion for those most in need.
 How significant are the cost savings of a UCG; what impact could they have on benefit amounts and coverage if reallocated, and how do they vary across programmes?

 4. Political economy